c-werdel/payalert_bot/README.md

 * Will skip weeks where not information is recorded
 * Takes current dates information and displays it in a slack_block
-* Using Lambdas to integrate the script into AWS services *AWS Event Bridge sets the script to run a specific time every week to notify payment needs to be made *Continue integrate is set up using GitHub runners
+* Using Lambdas to integrate the script into AWS services
+* AWS Event Bridge was set up to run the script at specific time every week to notify payment needs to be made
+* Continue integrate is set up using GitHub runners